-Additional reading: Using Trello as an editorial calendar
+Additional reading: Using Trello as an Editorial Calendar

 Research your most popular content

-You don’t always need to recreate the wheel with blog content.
+You don't always need to recreate the wheel with blog content.
 If you have a topic or post that was particularly popular, write more of the same!
-Use your Google analytics to find your most popular keywords and reenforce the organic Google search to your blog with content using the keywords and popular landing pages.
-Most people aren’t hitting your blog through your homepage – find out where they are coming in and from where.
+Use your Google analytics to find your most popular keywords and reinforce the organic Google search to your blog with content using the keywords and favorite landing pages.
+Most people aren't hitting your blog through your homepage – find out where they are coming in and from where.